 Phone: 620-947-3121 ext.
 1637

-Prior to becoming Tabor's head coach, Gardner had been Defensive Coordinator under Coach Tim McCarty from 2001 to 2003.
-He helped the Bluejays earn their first-ever NAIA national playoff appearance in 2003 and a No. 15 national ranking.
+In 2001, Gardner came to Tabor as the defensive coordinator and coached the secondary under then head coach Tim McCarty.
+In 2003, he helped the Bluejays earn their first ever NAIA national playoff appearance and a No. 15 national ranking.
 That same year, Gardner was named the AFCA NAIA Assistant Coach of the Year and the AFLAC Assistant Coach of the Year.
-The Tabor defense was ranked 11th in the final NAIA statistics in 2003, and was ranked second in 2002.
+His stingy defenses at Tabor's were ranked 11th in the final NAIA statistics in 2003 and second in 2002.

-Entering the 2013 season Mike Gardner's career record of 60-36 currently ranks him as the 18th winningest coach in the nation while his win percentage places him 13th among all active coaches in the NAIA.
-He currently is the most successful coach in Tabor College football history.
-Coach Gardner has also been named the KCAC Coach of the Year three times in his career during the 2004, 2005, and 2012 seasons.
+Entering the 2014 season, Gardner's career record of 70-39 currently ranks him as the 13th winningest coach in the nation.
+His winning percentage places him 11th among all active coaches in the NAIA.
+He is currently the most successful coach in Tabor College football history.

 Coached at Colorado Mines 2009-Tight Ends